The order preparation screen is designed to easily manage orders shipments.

 To get more information on how to import an order information file in the shipping software, please read the user manual of the software.

-Import tracking numbers
+Import tracking numbers¶

-Import tracking file section and click on
+Chose file button, and finally click on the

-Save tracking numbers button.
+Save tracking numbers button to save them.

 Flush shipped orders¶